CarInsurance.com Insights

 Cheapest car insurance for seniors with tickets in Virginia

-The rate increase will vary by insurance company, but Virginia drivers can expect a 38% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.
+While the increase will vary by the insurance company, according to CarInsurance.com, Virginia, drivers can expect their rates to go up 38% after a speeding ticket that is 1-29 mph over the limit.

 Cheapest car insurance for seniors with DUIs in Virginia

-A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
-In most cases, your insurance premium will double if you have a DUI.
-According to CarInsurance.com in some states, the increase can be as much as 77% after your first DUI.
-If you manage to rack up a second DUI, the increase could be as much as 135%.
+A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
+In most instances, your premium will double with a DUI.
+According to CarInsurance.com, in some states, rates can increase by 77% after the first DUI and up to 135% after a second.

 Cheapest car insurance for seniors after an accident in Virginia